WWREB SOP 4.5

 - describing what is being done to correct the deviation or prevent a re-occurrence.

-As noted in 3.4 above, the Investigator should not implement any deviation from, or changes of the protocol without prior THREB approval, except where necessary to eliminate an immediate hazard(s) to subjects, or when the change(s) involves only logistical or administrative aspects of the trials (e.g. change in monitor(s), change of telephone number(s)).
+As noted in 3.4 above, the Investigator should not implement any deviation from, or changes of the protocol without prior WWREB approval, except where necessary to eliminate an immediate hazard(s) to subjects, or when the change(s) involves only logistical or administrative aspects of the trials (e.g. change in monitor(s), change of telephone number(s)).